pic

 9

-Array comprehensions also allow for creating vectors based on conditions.
-In such instances, the condition must be placed at the end of the expression.
+Array comprehensions can also incorporate conditions, allowing you to filter elements as they're generated.
+In such cases, the condition must be placed at the end of the comprehension.

 Output in REPL